 Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision-maker in making decisions regarding resource allocation and assessing performance.
-We operate in a single industry segment which is the discovery and development of personalized therapeutics for the treatment of solid tumors and blood cancers.
+We operate in a single industry segment which is the discovery and development of precision medicines for the treatment of cancer.
 Our chief operating decision-maker reviews the operating results on an aggregate basis and manages the operations as a single operating segment.